 Hearing aids are priced according to performance capabilities.
 As with most technology, the devices that do more, cost more.
 In general, noise reduction capabilities improve as cost rises.
-Hearing Specialty Group will work with you to match the right technology to your lifestyle, listening needs, and budget.
+Taylor Hearing Mobile Services will work with you to match the right technology to your lifestyle, listening needs, and budget.

 Hearing aids come in many sizes and styles and are packaged according to performance capabilities.
 Your individual hearing loss, listening environments, options needed, cosmetic concerns, manual dexterity, and budget factor in finding the best individual solution.
-Hearing Specialty Group will take the time to guide you through the process.
+Taylor Mobile Hearing Services will take the time to guide you through the process.

 Almost all medical insurance covers the cost of the hearing evaluation.
 Some medical insurance plans provide coverage for a portion of the expense for hearing aids.
 Generally, you pay something out-of-pocket for better hearing.
-Our staff can assist you with discovering if, and to what amount of coverage is available.
+We can assist you with discovering if, and to what amount of coverage is available.

 Digital hearing aids convert sound waves into a desired response based on your degree of hearing impairment.
 It is able to automatically adjust the incoming sound making soft sounds louder and loud sounds softer.
 This allows you to remain comfortable with the response of your hearing aid without even using a volume control.
 The digital response also includes information about a sound’s pitch allowing the aid to be custom-programmed to amplify certain sound frequencies more than others.
 Digital circuitry allows more flexibility in adjusting the aid to a user’s unique hearing loss and to certain listening environments.